evi1Husky/HugBot/README.md

 - contextWindow - Memory buffer length in tokens;
 - systemPrompt - "You are a helpful AI assistant.";
-- responseAffirmation - Prepended to bot replies, can be used to coerce the bot into following any instructions, exapmple: "Sure!", "Here you go:"
+- responseAffirmation - Prepended to bot replies, can be used to coerce the bot into following any instructions, example: "Sure!", "Here you go:"
 - userInstruction - added after user query, can be used for RAG and additional instructions.

 Short term memory interface: